Blue Springs Recreational Area

 This beautiful spring is named for Juan Ponce de León, who led the first Spanish expedition to Florida in 1513 as legend has it-in search of the “fountain of youth.”
 Visitors might well regain their youth by taking a dip in the cool, clear waters of Ponce de Leon Springs where the water temperature remains a constant 68 degrees Fahrenheit year-round.
 The main spring is a convergence of two underground water flows, and produces 14 million gallons of water daily.

-Vortex Springs is one of the largest diving facility in Florida.
+Vortex Springs is one of the largest diving facility in Florida and is a magnet for cave divers worldwide.
 The spring produces approximately 25 million gallons of crystal-clear water per day at a year-round temperature of 68 degrees.
 The basin is 50 feet deep at the mouth of the beautiful ledge-like cavern.
 The room is well lit from surface light and Catfish, harmless Freshwater Eels, Redhorse Suckers, and very rare and exotic “Shadow Bass” are common companions.
 Located on 360 acres of rolling hills and majestic pines, the facility offers a dive shop, lighted campgrounds, picnic tables, grills, water, electricity, R. V. dump stations, bathrooms with showers and a 75-foot long “Pinewood Lodge,” with air conditioned rooms, showers, and kitchenettes overlooking Otter Creek.
 Visit www.vortexspring.com.